 One of the most ambitious initiatives in digital communication in Denmark is the transition to mandatory Digital Post from public authorities.
-It means that all individuals above the age of 15, registered with a Danish civil registration number (CPR- number) must be registered to Digital Post from public authorities by 1 November 2014.
-Citizens, who have not registered to Digital Post, will by 1 November 2014 be registered automatically if they have not been exempt.
+It means that all individuals above the age of 15, registered with a Danish civil registration number (CPR- number) receive Digital Post from public authorities.

 What is Digital Post?